 Thesis or project hours are taken with the committee chair by completing a Special Processing Form, available on the MHMSS Program website.
-The form must be signed by the student, the chair, and the Graduate School Dean.
-The form will be submitted to the Graduate School.
+The form must be signed by the student, the chair, and sent to the Graduate Academic Services Coordinator in CLAS.
 Once processed, the hours will be added to your schedule.
 The form will generate a grade report sent to the chair/instructor, who is the instructor of record and awards the final grade.
 While a student is working on the thesis or project, s/he will receive an IP (In Progress) on the transcript in lieu of a grade.
 Once the study is completed and successfully defended, the chair will award a final grade and will submit Grade Change Forms to convert the IPs to that final grade.